kawther1010/TP-02-Basic-Image-Operations/README.md

-# 📷 TP 02: Basic Image Operations
+# 📷 TP 02: Basic Image Operations  BY Dr Guessoum

 ## 🎯 Objectives
 Learn how to manipulate images by applying basic operations such as inversion (negative creation) and image addition.